yadnelis/StudentPortfolio/README.md

 Student portfolio is an application meant for acknowledging student achievements.
 This repo contains the next.js server for the app.

 ## Deploying StudentPortfolio
+- Open the package manager console and set StudentPortfolio.Api as the startup project.
+- Run the update-database command:
+  - Ensure the connection string for the database in the appSettings file is correct.

-Right click the StudentPortfolio.Api project in visual studio and publish to a folder.
+- Right click the StudentPortfolio.Api project in visual studio and publish to a folder.
 This will create a.exe that runs the API and HTML server.

 > The API project runs the npm build command and the compiled react js application ends up in the wwroot folder.
 It is **not** necessary to build or move the recat app manually.